discord-php/DiscordPHP/docs/src/pages/api/02_basics.md

 ```

 `intents` can be an array of valid intents _or_ an integer representing the intents.
 Default is all intents minus any privileged intents.
-At the moment this means all intents minus `GUILD_MEMBERS` and `GUILD_PRESENCES`.
+At the moment this means all intents minus `GUILD_MEMBERS`, `GUILD_PRESENCES`, and `MESSAGE_CONTENT`.
 To enable these intents you must first enable them in your
 Discord developer portal.

 ```php